-On March 6, 2017, each of Messrs.
-Alperin, Brons, Herring, Kabat, Kuehn and Laskawy, Ms. Raphael and Drs.
-Bacow, Rekow and Sheares was granted 2,168 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$185,400 (unchanged from the grant date fair value of non-employee directors' restricted stock unit awards since 2009).
-The restricted stock units granted to the non-employee directors in 2017 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.
+On March 4, 2016, each of Messrs.
+Alperin, Brons, Kabat, Laskawy and Matthews and Ms. Raphael and Drs.
+Bacow, Rekow, Sheares and Sullivan was granted 1,103 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$185,400 (unchanged from the grant date fair value of non-employee directors' restricted stock unit awards since 2009).
+Following their election to the Board of Directors at the 2016 Annual Meeting of Stockholders on May 31, 2016, each of Messrs.
+Herring and Kuehn was granted 1,039 restricted stock units on June 10, 2016 under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$185,400.
+The restricted stock units granted to the non-employee directors in 2016 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.
+Mr. Matthews and Dr. Sullivan's 2016 LTIP awards (and 2013 LTIP awards which had a four-year cliff vesting) vested in an accelerated manner upon their retirement on May 31, 2016 but were settled on their originally scheduled vesting dates in March 2017.

-All such grants under the 2015 Non-Employee Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.
+All such grants under the 2015 Non-Employee Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee (other than Messrs.
+Herring and Kuehn whose grants were issued on a date following the date they were approved by the Compensation Committee) and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.

-Beginning with the March 9, 2009 restricted stock unit award, non-employee directors became eligible to defer the date upon which all or a portion of their restricted stock units will be paid out to either (i) a specified payment date occurring on the third, fifth, seventh or tenth anniversary of the scheduled vesting date or (ii) the date of the termination of their services that occurs after the scheduled vesting date.
+Beginning with the March 9, 2009 restricted stock unit award, non-employee directors became eligible to defer the date upon which all or a portion of their restricted stock units will be paid out to either (i) a specified payment date occurring on the third, fifth, seventh or tenth anniversary of the scheduled vesting date, or (ii) the date of the termination of their services that occurs after the scheduled vesting date.
 If the deferral election is chosen, to the extent vested, payment will be made within the 30 day period following the earliest of the following to occur: (i) the elected deferred payment date; (ii) the participant's death; (iii) the participant's disability; (iv) the participant's termination of services (other than as a result of death or disability); or (v) a change in control of the Company.
 Participants are also permitted to further defer the payment date of their restricted stock units in accordance with Section 409A of the Code for one or more additional periods of at least five years (but not more than ten years) beyond the previously elected deferred payment date.